vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/UI/TextMesh Pro/Blurry Text.md

 ## TextMesh Pro: Blurry text
 ### Description
-If there is not enough padding surrounding text then features will blur together when viewed at a distance due to the nature of TextMesh Pro's signed distance field font representation.
+If there isn't enough padding surrounding text then features will blur together when viewed at a distance due to the nature of TextMesh Pro's signed distance field font representation.

 ### Resolution
 Increase the **padding** on the Font Asset through the Update Atlas Texture button or the Font Atlas Creator.